medo64/Render-CRLF/README.md

 * `code-eol.code-eol.crlfCharacter`: Character used to display CRLF (carriage-return, line-feed) line ending (aka Windows line ending).

+* `code-eol.highlightNonDefault`: If true, non-default line ending will be colored as error.

-Color is taken from `editorWhitespace.foreground` theme color (also used by Visual Studio Code to color whitespace symbols).
+Color is taken from `editorWhitespace.foreground` theme color (also used by Visual Studio Code to color whitespace symbols). color for non-default line ending is taken from `errorForeground` theme color.

+Default line ending is determined based on `files.eol` setting.

 ### Default Configuration